Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Computing presentations

 \subsection{Time complexity}

 Now we consider the time complexity for computing presentation and decomposition together.
-Let $n$ be the size of the input filtration, that is, total number of simplices obtained by counting at most one new simplex at a grid point of $\mathbb{Z}^d$.
+Let $n$ be the size of the input filtration, that is, total number of simplices obtained by counting new simplices added to the filtration (at most one new simplex at a grid point of $\mathbb{Z}^d$).
 We consider three different cases as before: